SpiderOak/crypton-web/README.md

 After the initial completion of the pages, some tweaks will have to be made.

 Various spacing adjustments are neede.
 Will complete that after all the pages are in place.
-Doc's pages should fall right into place with just a few tweaks.

 TOOD:
 - Metawork.
 Descriptions, keywords, etc.
 - Make a prettier favicon
-- Make footer
-- Links to all the things
+- Links the rest of the things
-- Format Docs/examples
+- Format examples
 - Align HR's on index
-- Line-up Getting Started with mockup